scottitran/ROS2-Micro-ROS-Benchmark/README.md

 # Testing Usability of ROS2 and Micro-ROS
-This respository contain programs that conducted during the testing.
+This respository contain source code for ROS2 and Micro-ROS applications that conducted during the testing.
+The source code contain three different program languages including Python, C and C++.
+However, the focus only in Python for ROS2 and C for Micro-ROS.
 Besides, this also include the guidline how to install and setup hardware and sofware which were used in the project.

 ## Table of Contents
 * [General Info](#general-information)